-In this example we were interested in optimising the size and rotation of the ‘structural tubes’ based on minimising the lateral displacement.
+In this example, we were interested in optimising the size and rotation of the ‘structural tubes’ based on minimising the lateral displacement.
 (For more information on the geometric setup of the diagrid structure, refer to this tutorial).
-The workflow is as follows:

 - The centre line geometry of the diagrid is first fed into the ‘LineToBeam’ component.

 - The bottom points of the diagrid are extracted and used as the supports.